Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

-In February, the monsoon transports air from the Northern to the Southern Hemisphere.
+Figures \ref{fig:clim.Feb.Aug.mtn}b,d present the low-level large-scale background fields for February and August, respectively, featuring SST, wind streamlines, and wind speeds at 950 hPa.
+In February, the large-scale circulation is characterized by a robust cross-equatorial monsoon flow transporting cold air from the Northern to the Southern Hemisphere.
 In August, the wind flow reverses, exhibiting a stronger southerly component.
-Near the equator, zonal winds also shift from easterlies to westerlies, creating a distinctive curvature in the cross-equatorial monsoon flow due to Coriolis forcing.
-Lower SSTs of approximately 298.4 K along the southwestern coast in August, in contrast to other scenarios where SSTs range from 302 to 303 K. Meanwhile, monsoonal cold air from the Southern Hemisphere converges at altitudes between 950 and 700 hPa (see Figures S4 and S5 in Supporting Information).
-This combination might help to understand the absence of convection at the sea breeze head and over the ocean in August, inferring that boundary layer thermodynamics especially SST may be a key factor for long offshore propagation.
+Zonal winds also shift from easterlies to westerlies in the equatorial region, creating a distinctive curvature in the cross-equatorial monsoon flow due to Coriolis forcing.
+Lower SSTs of approximately 298.4 K are observed along the southwestern coast in August, in contrast to the February scenario, where SSTs range from 302 to 303 K. Meanwhile, relatively cool and dry air associated with the cross-equatorial monsoonal flow is advected from the Southern Hemisphere into the lower troposphere between 950 and 700 hPa (see Figures S2 and S3 in Supporting Information).
+The combination of reduced SST and this drier lower-tropospheric air likely suppresses boundary-layer moistening and convective initiation near the sea-breeze front and over the adjacent ocean in August.
+This absence is more pronounced on the island’s southern, more off-equatorial flank.
+Such spatial variability suggests that boundary-layer thermodynamics, particularly SST, may regulate the regeneration and offshore propagation of the second mode.
+However, despite advection by the background flow (see Movie 1 in Supporting Information), the velocity component of the first mode perpendicular to the ridge shows little seasonal variation.

-To more accurately describe the locations of the onshore signal and the regeneration relative to the coastline, Figure \ref{fig:clim.Hov.coast} illustrates the February-averaged diurnal cycle of precipitation rates in the coastline-aligned coordinates, illustrating how precipitation propagates across the north and south parts of the northeastern coastline.
-Over land (negative y-axis), deep convection originating from the ridge dissipates at approximately 100 km inland from the coastline.
-However, the main offshore propagation rainband appears to jump directly to the coastline and regenerate over the ocean (positive y-axis), \textit{precisely at the coastline}.
+To more accurately describe the locations of the onshore signal and the regeneration relative to the coastline, Figure \ref{fig:clim.Hov.coast} illustrates the February-averaged diurnal cycle of precipitation rates in the coastline-aligned coordinates (X-Y), illustrating how precipitation propagates across the north and south parts of the northeastern coastline.
+Over land (negative horizontal axis), deep convection originating from the ridge dissipates at approximately 100 km inland from the coastline.
+However, the main offshore propagation rainband appears to jump directly to the coastline and regenerate over the ocean (positive horizontal axis), \textit{precisely at the coastline}.
 This results in a \textit{distinct gap}, characterized by significantly suppressed rainfall, between the inland and offshore rainbands.